Highlights from IMTS 2012

 GIE Media presented Today's Technology Center, mirroring their publications' content, with a Wright Brothers plane and flight simulator as well as three Drones that showed the transition from the very birth of flight to today's pilot-free aircrafts, a Buckeye Bullet car which holds the land-speed record for an electric car, a simulated human body with which visitors could interact, and a residential windmill.

-Gardner Business Media's Advanced Manufacturing Center, with a theme of "Celebrating Advanced Manufacturing," featured a Boeing Fuel Cell Demonstrator Aircraft (FCDA), three-time X-Games gold medalist "Monster" Mike Schultz who has been a trailblazer in prosthetics fabrication since losing his left leg in a snocross accident in December 2008, a Lotus Formula 1 race car and the Virtalis Virtual Reality Theater, which allowed attendees to see the power of the relationship between design, manufacture, and data — all in virtual reality.
+Gardner Business Media's Advanced Manufacturing Center, with a theme of "Celebrating Advanced Manufacturing," featured a Boeing Fuel Cell Demonstrator Aircraft (FCDA), three-time X-Games gold medalist "Monster" Mike Schultz who has been a trailblazer in prosthetics fabrication since losing his left leg in a snocross accident in December 2008, a Lotus Formula 1 race car and the Virtalis Virtual Reality Theater, which allowed visitors to see the power of the relationship between design, manufacture, and data — all in virtual reality.